 Residents who are scheduled to, and do work (for in-house or out-of-house call) on a statutory holiday or any portion thereof shall be entitled, in addition to their regular day’s pay to: • payment at the rate of one-half (1/2) times the normal day’s pay plus a paid day off • payment at the rate of one and one-half (1 1/2) times the normal day’s pay with no paid day off, subject to the mutual agreement between the Resident and Program Director • this benefit will be prorated on the basis of an eight (8) hour day if a resident is on call for less than eight (8) hours on a statutory holiday

-For the purpose of pay calculation, one (1) day’s pay is calculated as follows: current annual rate (ref.
+For the purpose of pay calculation, one (1) day’s pay is calculated as follows: current annual rate divided by 261 normal duty days (ref.
 Art.
-8.1) = normal daily rate of pay 261 normal duty days
+8.1) = normal daily rate of pay

 Premium pay for being on duty the day of a statutory holiday shall be paid for the actual calendar day, and shall not be paid for any alternate named day.

 There shall be no additional payment or time off for Residents who have worked on any statutory holiday between December 20 and January 5, provided they have received their six (6) day block as described above.
-The parties recognize that this provision represents a special situation and that regular work week (Monday to Friday, Article 9.7) and weekend is to be maintained in the duty schedule prior to and/or after the six (6) day block.
-Residents and Program Directors will mutually determine the necessary adjustments to duty schedules to implement this clause in a manner consistent with Article 9 – Maximum Hours and Definition of Work Week.
+The parties recognize that this provision represents a special situation and that regular work week and weekend is to be maintained in the duty schedule prior to and/or after the six (6) day block.
+Residents and Program Directors will mutually determine the necessary adjustments to duty schedules to implement this clause in a manner consistent with Article 9.